feast-dev/feast/docs/tutorials/driver-stats-using-snowflake.md

   Initial demonstration of Snowflake as an offline store with Feast, using the Snowflake demo template.
 ---

-# Drivers Stats using Snowflake
+# Drivers stats on Snowflake

 In the steps below, we will set up a sample Feast project that leverages Snowflake as an offline store.